shubhankar-mohan/fuzzy_logic/README.md

 ## Fuzzy Logic

-The library provides functions for fuzzy string matching, fuzzy round-off for floats and a fuzzy function of dividing a integer into a integer distribution according to given percentage.
+The library provides functions for fuzzy string matching, fuzzy round-off of floats and a fuzzy function for dividing an integer into an integer distribution according to given percentage.